varnish/libvmod-tinykvm/docs/vmod.md

 - Unloads programs matching the regex pattern.
 - The next request to an unloaded program will cause it to be reloaded.
+- If the old program has registered a live-update state serialization callback, the new program will be loaded immediately and *not* when the next request comes in, in order to facilitate a state transfer.

 ---
 > `tinykvm.configure(program, json)`